vCache: Verified Semantic Prompt Caching: Limitations

 \section{Limitations}

 There are two main limitations of vCache.
-First, for responses longer than a few words, string matching is insufficient and vCache uses a standard LLM-as-a-judge~\citep{zheng2023judging} approach to assess response equivalence (Algorithm~\ref{alg:vCache_Algo}, L8), requiring an additional LLM inference.
-However, this can be executed asynchronously outside the critical path, so it does not impact latency (see vCache implementation).
-Moreover, since the output is a single token (e.g., "yes" or "no"), the computational overhead is minimal~\citep{leviathan2023fast}.
-In SemCacheLMArena and SemCacheSearchQueries, response equivalence is assessed with LLM-as-a-judge, whereas in SemCacheClassification it is determined by string matching. vCache performs reliably under both evaluation regimes.
-Second, vCache relies on the assumptions of independent and identically distributed (i.i.d.) data and a sigmoid function family to represent the probability of correctness.
+First, for responses longer than a few words, string matching is insufficient and vCache uses LLM-as-a-judge~\citep{zheng2023judging} to assess response equivalence (Algorithm~\ref{alg:vCache_Algo}, L8), requiring an additional LLM inference.
+However, this can be executed asynchronously outside the critical path, not impacting latency (see vCache implementation).
+Since the output is a single token (e.g., "yes" or "no"), the overhead is minimal~\citep{leviathan2023fast}.
+In SemCacheLMArena and SemCacheSearchQueries, response equivalence is assessed with LLM-as-a-judge, whereas in SemCacheClassification it is determined by string matching. vCache performs reliably under evaluation regimes (Figure~\ref{fig:guarantees}).
+Second, vCache relies on i.i.d. data and a sigmoid function family to represent the probability of correctness.
 If these assumptions are violated, the analysis may not hold.
 Nonetheless, both assumptions are natural and appear to model most use cases well, as supported by our experimental results (Appendix~\ref{app:why-sigmoid-function}).